Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-RFC-data-collection-and-data-schema-for-admin-panel.md

 # Summary

-This RFC describes the data, its schema and type, that will be necessary for administration panel, login and user management.
+This RFC describes the data, its schema and type, for users, admins (and Superadmins), places and globalbooking list.
+It will be necessary in order to clarify which entities frondend can consume and what the formay of data is going to be.
+Our team will use databases created by Booking system, Users and Places but we will manage or own enpoints in order to format and simplify the work of the frontend (mejorar la redacción cuando no esté dormido)

 # Basic example

-N/A
+(Pending)

 # Motivation